-How freelancers can avoid late payments in 2019
+How freelancers can avoid late payments

 Freelancers play a vital role in the UK economy and contributed £271 billion to it in 2017.
 In the last 12 months, almost three million people (around 10% of all those in work) have also been engaged as a freelancer or under self-employed status.